volatilityfoundation/volatility3/doc/source/simple-plugin.rst

                                                                                    self.config['nt_symbols'],
                                                                                    filter_func = filter_func)))

-In this instance, the plugin constructs a filter (using the PsList plugin's `classmethod` for creating filters).
+In this instance, the plugin constructs a filter (using the PsList plugin's *classmethod* for creating filters).
-It passes checks the plugin's configuration for the `pid` value, and passes it in as a list if it finds it, or None if it does not.
-The :py:func:`~volatility.plugins.windows.pslist.PsList.create_pid_filter` method accepts a list of process identifiers that are included in the list, if the list is empty all processes are returned.
+It checks the plugin's configuration for the ``pid`` value, and passes it in as a list if it finds it, or None if it does not.
+The :py:func:`~volatility.plugins.windows.pslist.PsList.create_pid_filter` method accepts a list of process identifiers that are included in the list.
+If the list is empty, all processes are returned.

 The next line specifies the columns by their name and type.
-The types are simple types (`int`, `str`, `bytes`, `float`, `bool`) but can also provide hints as to how the output should be displayed (such as a hexidecimal number, using :py:class:`volatility.framework.renderers.format_hints.Hex`).
+The types are simple types (int, str, bytes, float, and bool) but can also provide hints as to how the output should be displayed (such as a hexidecimal number, using :py:class:`volatility.framework.renderers.format_hints.Hex`).
 This indicates to user interfaces that the value should be displayed in a particular way, but does not guarantee that the value will be displayed that way (for example, if it doesn't make sense to do so in a particular interface).

-Finally the generator is provided.
+Finally, the generator is provided.
 The generator accepts a list of processes, which is gathered using a different plugin, the :py:class:`~volatility.plugins.windows.pslist.PsList` plugin.
-That plugin features a `classmethod`, so that other plugins can call it.
-As such it, takes all the necessary parameters rather than accessing them from a configuration.
+That plugin features a *classmethod*, so that other plugins can call it.
+As such, it takes all the necessary parameters rather than accessing them from a configuration.
 Since it must be portable code, it takes a context, as well as the layer name, symbol table and optionally a filter.
-In this instance we unconditionally pass it the values from the configuration for the `primary` and `nt_symbols` requirements.
-This will generate a list of `_EPROCESS` objects, as provided by the :py:class:`~volatility.plugins.windows.pslist.PsList` plugin, and is not covered here but is used as an example for how to share code across plugins (both as the provider and the consumer of the shared code).
+In this instance we unconditionally pass it the values from the configuration for the ``primary`` and ``nt_symbols`` requirements.
+This will generate a list of :py:class:`~volatility.framework.symbols.windows.extensions.EPROCESS` objects, as provided by the :py:class:`~volatility.plugins.windows.pslist.PsList` plugin, and is not covered here but is used as an example for how to share code across plugins (both as the provider and the consumer of the shared code).